 You’re probably seeing the issue with this debate very quickly.
 Both shows are at a disadvantage against each other: if the original could have followed the story, it may have been great, and if Brotherhood didn’t have to rush the early episodes, it could be even more perfect than it already is.
 You could make the argument that these points don’t matter, but it does make this debate more difficult to resolve.

-So the question shouldn’t be “which one is better” because that’s honestly not a fair fight on either side, but more of “which one should be experienced”.
-Because both shows are good in their own right, but it becomes more of a question about which one should be watched.
-Most fans, when they discover Fullmetal Alchemist, often have the question of which one they should watch first and get different answers depending on who they talk to.
+So the question shouldn’t be “which one is better” because that’s honestly not a fair fight on either side, but more of “which one should be experienced,” because both are good shows that fans really like and are very passionate about.
+When most newcomers discover Fullmetal Alchemist they often ask the question of which one they should watch first, and these answers can vary greatly depending on who they talk to.

 What some fans ultimately came up with was a compromise: they suggested watching both to experience each of them in some shape or form.
 The formula recommended watching the first several episodes of the original and then switching over to Brotherhood where the plots diverge.
 This isn’t a bad idea, but it’s risky because of how connected Brotherhood’s story is from beginning to end, so there’s a chance of missing some key points.

 So now we’re back to square one, and no closer to determining which one should be the Fullmetal experience for anime fans.
 What it comes down to is preference.
 I watched the original before watching Brotherhood, and there was a time when I thought the original was better.
 And in a lot of ways, there were certain scenes and episodes that made that true for me.
 Like the intro scene of the first episode of the original?
 That still gives me chills down my spine because of its execution.
-But once Brotherhood’s story takes off, it’s impossible to deny how interconnected the story and characters are, plus the fantastic action sequences and animation make Brotherhood a wonderful experience, and I have yet to come across another series like it.
+But once Brotherhood’s story takes off, it’s impossible to deny how interconnected the story and characters are, plus the fantastic action sequences and animation make watching Brotherhood a wonderful experience, and I have yet to come across another series like it.

 Both shows are good and received critical acclaim worldwide – that much is certain.
 Over time, I’ve come to truly love Brotherhood and declare it my favorite anime of all time, but I still have a soft spot for those exceptional moments of the original Fullmetal Alchemist as well.
 I would say that both shows are worth watching for very different reasons, but I can’t tell someone which one they’re going to like better.
 Sure, I can tell you that Brotherhood is the superior anime and give you a list of reasons why, but that’s just my opinion.
 Some people may share that opinion with me, and others may not.
 It’s up to the individual to decide which one they want to experience first though, and which one will stay with them long after the credits roll.